VHF Stability

 Once again, the conditions required for instability are:

-Claims have been made that tubes will remain stable for years, and a "sudden event" will make the tube break into an uncontrolled oscillation.
-That absolutely can not happen, unless one or more of the four important system parameters above change.
-Once one or more parameters change, the tube will oscillate continuously until operating voltages are removed.
-Quite often, in fact most of the time, oscillations are not damaging.
-The most common effect of VHF oscillations are creation of spurious signals; not bangs, pops, or arcing bandswitches.
+The most common effect of unwanted VHF oscillations are creation of spurious signals and odd meter readings; not bangs, pops, or arced band switches.
 Bangs and pops are caused by gassy tubes or other problems, while arced bandswitches (if caused by an oscillation) are generally caused by oscillations at or near the desired operating frequency!

 Location of Suppressor

 Most of our modern PA's are grounded grid (cathode driven).
-Cathode driven operation requires one or more grids be directly grounded to the chassis (at least for RF) with the lowest impedance possible.
+Cathode driven operation requires that one or more grids be directly grounded to the chassis (at least for RF) with the lowest impedance possible.
 This is necessary to shield the output from the input, and assure operating frequency stability and purity of emissions.

-The Most Unstable Tubes
+The Most Unstable Troublesome Tubes

-The most troublesome tubes above tend to oscillate in the lower-VHF range, between 30 and 100 MHz.
-The typical instability frequency of an 811A or 572B is around 80-100MHz, assuming all leads are short.
+The most troublesome tubes listed above tend to oscillate in the lower-VHF range, between 40 and 120 MHz.
+The typical instability frequency of an 811A or 572B is around 80-100 MHz, assuming grid leads are short and direct to the chassis.

 Moderately stable tubes tend to oscillate at 100-200MHz.
-3-500Z's, for example, generally are most unstable from 180-200 MHz.
+3-500Z's, for example, generally are most unstable from 150-200 MHz.

 Anode Circuit Layout